(adj.) appearing exhausted or ran down

 Sadly, faulcon hagarde sounds more like the hero of a romance novel than an etymological Twitter account, so we went with Haggard Hawks.
 But back to the birds.

-Because these captured wild birds would always remain that little bit more unruly and unpredictable than their captive-bred cousins, the word haggard eventually broadened and came to describe anything (or anyone) with similar experience of the big bad world, and ultimately anything that was slightly weather-beaten, world-weary, and—well, haggard.
+Because these captured wild birds would always remain that little bit more unruly and unpredictable than their captive-bred cousins, the word haggard eventually broadened and came to describe anything (or anyone) with similar experience of the big bad world—and, ultimately, anything appearing slightly weather-beaten or world-weary.
+Or, well, haggard.

 Now if only we could train hawks to make coffee rather than hunt game, then we’d really be on to something.